oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

     If you aren't using the green button environment and you have different values for those fields, you may need to escape some characters.
 Please click [this link](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/mongo-using-oracle-database-api-mongodb.html#ADBSA-GUID-44088366-81BF-4090-A5CF-09E56BB2ACAB) to learn how to escape characters in the URL.

 2. Before we connect to the Mongo Shell, let's populate our database using the Mongo Tools.
-You will use a document from Object Storage to seed the data in your **movie** collection.
+You will use a document from Object Storage to seed the data in your **movies** collection.

     ```
     $ <copy>curl -s https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/moviestream_gold/o/movie/movies.json | mongoimport --collection movies --drop --tlsInsecure --uri $URI